zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 That was Monica.
 She’s my co-worker and my nemesis.
 She criticizes all of my ideas, but I’ve learned that the best defense is to  not get defensive. . . .

 Kazuya: I appreciate your feedback.
-I understand yo ur reservations, but let me show you these figures I’ve worked up, which I beli eve will address your concerns. . . .
+I understand your reservations, but let me show you these figures I’ve worked up, which I beli eve will address your concerns. . . .

 I knew Monica would attack my ideas, so I had come prepared. . . .